Marsa Alam - Boat Diving from Port Ghalib

 Dolphin House Reef

-Abu Dabab (Shore Diving)
+Abu Dabab (Shore Diving, half day)

 Click here for your full price list on day diving, additional dives and equipment.